Many, but not all, hearings at the AAT are open to the public.

 What do I do if I want to attend a telephone or video hearing?

-The AAT publishes a list of hearings and other listings that will be held each day, usually by 5.00pm on the previous business day.
+The AAT publishes a list of hearings and other listings that will be held each day.

 If you want to attend a listed hearing, send an email to the relevant registry before 8.00am (local time in the place of the hearing) telling us: